-Correctional facility administrators and staff who work in direct and continuing contact with inmates shall receive training determined and approved by the North Dakota Peace Officer Standards and Training (P.O.S.T.)
-Board within their first year of employment and shall receive an additional forty-eight hours of training during every three year period following the first day of January after the date of employment.
+Standard 104Staff Training RequirementsCompliant: YesCorrectional facility administrators and staff who work in direct and continuing contact with inmates shall receive training determined and approved by the North Dakota Peace Officer Standards and Training (P.O.S.T.)
+Board within their first year of employment and shall receive an additional forty-eight hours of training during every three-year period following the first day of January after the date of employment.
 The training must include the following:

 - a.
 Recertification for CPR and Naloxone every two years; - b.
-Recertification for Certified Medication Technician (CMT 2) every four years; and - c.
+For Certified Medication Technician (CMT 2) certified staff, recertification every four years; - c.
+Facility-specific training on bloodborne pathogens every four years; and - d.
 Annual suicide prevention training for staff with responsibility for inmate supervision.